An operator learning perspective on parameter-to-observable maps: Proofs for Section :

 \begin{proposition}[variance upper bound] Under Assumptions~\ref{ass:data_end_to_end} and \ref{ass:data_input_kl_expand}, there exists $c\in (0,1)$ and $N_0\geq 1$ (depending only on $\nu$, $ \nu' $, $\Lambda$, and $ \gamma^2 $) such that for all $N\geq N_0$, it holds that the variance term $V_N$ in \eqref{eqn:variance} satisfies the estimate

 with probability at least $1-e^{-cN}$. \end{proposition} The expression for the variance upper bound in Proposition~\ref{prop:var} is in precisely the same form as that found in \cite[Equation (A.1b), p.
 24]{de2023convergence}.
-We derive quantitative convergence rates for $ V_N $ under the assumption of power law decay of the eigenvalues of the data and prior covariance operators.
-However, other types such as exponential decay~\cite{agapiou2014bayesian} or convex eigenvalues~\cite{cardot2007clt} are also possible and interesting.
+To prove the proposition, we require some preparatory results.
+First, notice that